-Presented in this report is information to assist the Oklahoma Public Employees Retirement System in meeting the requirements of the Governmental Accounting Standards Board (GASB) Statement No. 74 for the June 30, 2021 Measurement Date.
+Presented in this report is information to assist the Oklahoma Public Employees Retirement System in meeting the requirements of the Governmental Accounting Standards Board (GASB) Statement No. 74 for the June 30, 2023 Measurement Date.
 The calculations in this report have been made on a basis that is consistent with our understanding of this accounting standard (GASB 74).

-The annual actuarial valuation performed as of July 1, 2021 was used as the basis for much of the information presented as of June 30, 2021 in this report.
+The annual actuarial valuation performed as of July 1, 2023 was used as the basis for much of the information presented as of June 30, 2023 in this report.
 The valuation was based upon data, furnished by the Oklahoma Public Employees Retirement System staff, concerning active, inactive and retired members along with pertinent financial information.
 This information was reviewed for completeness and internal consistency, but was not audited by us.
 The valuation results depend on the integrity of the data.
 If any of the information is inaccurate or incomplete our results may be different and our calculations may need to be revised.
 Please see the actuarial valuation for additional details on the funding requirements for the System including actuarial assumptions and methods and the funding policy.

 To the best of our knowledge, the information contained in this report is complete and accurate.
 The calculations were performed by qualified actuaries according to generally accepted actuarial principles and practices, as well as in conformity with Actuarial Standards of Practice issued by the Actuarial Standards Board.
-In order to prepare the results in this report, we have utilized appropriate actuarial models that were developed for this purpose.
-These models use assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.
-The calculations are based on the current provisions of the System, and on actuarial assumptions that are internally consistent and individually reasonable based on the actual experience of the System.
-In addition, the calculations were completed in compliance with applicable law and, in our opinion, meet the requirements of GASB 74.
+In order to prepare the results in this report, we have utilized actuarial models that were developed to measure liabilities and develop actuarial costs.
+These models include tools that we have produced and tested, along with commercially available valuation software that we have reviewed to confirm the appropriateness and accuracy of the output.
+In utilizing these models, we develop and use input parameters and assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.

-Mr. Joseph Fox October 11, 2021 Page 2
+Mr. Joseph Fox October 10, 2023 Page 2